-- a) The bid-ask spread (Fixed Cost Component); - b) Market impact (Price Impact of transactions); - c) Additional costs arising through trading activities for assets.
+- a) the bid-ask spread (Fixed Cost Component); - b) market impact (Price Impact of transactions); - additional costs arising through trading activities for assets.

 The Swing Factors, operational decisions about Swing Pricing, including the Swing Threshold, the extent of the adjustment and the scope of subfunds affected are subject to a periodical review.